 Not only do you need to have an advantage over your competition, but you must also be able to clearly communicate your value and differentiating factors to your clients.
 Most importantly, you must be able to deliver on your promises.
 Being available to address concerns and questions, and offer useful solutions with sincere consideration will enhance trust levels and go far in helping to build lasting client relationships.
 One of the leading ways to earn or lose potential business leads is through word-of-mouth referrals.
 Take advantage of this free marketing tactic by providing your clients with an experience they will want to share.

-3. Added Incentive
+3. Consider Added Incentives

 Adding an incentive or extra bonus to your services is a great way to avoid adjusting pricing, if that isn’t a viable option for you.
 Show value in your services by going above and beyond what your competitors are providing.
 For example, you could offer a reduced warranty, a free trial or consultation, or a personalized strategy outline for review prior to signing a work agreement.